Upsy Downsy: Playsets

 The Funny Feeder is the Downsy Land Hamburger Stand.
 The strange contraption features a spring-loaded tongue sticking out of its huge, grinning mouth.
 When the top of The Funny Feeder's chef's hat is pressed, the tongue reacts, springing the loaded burger at an eager customer.
 The Feeder is manned by Downsy cook Short Order and Gooey Chooey, who according to the Funny Feeder's packaging, was intended to act as a waitress/server, but was also characterized in the storybooks as Short Order's best customer.
 The Set came with an oversized Playland Mat, a Magic Bridge Clip, a fence, a streetlamp, a Billboard (Advertising "Downside-Up Burgers"), a serving tray, and three of the afore-mentioned burgers on plates, ready for launching.
+The Mattel Toy Catalogs promoting the Upsy Downsy toy line used the phrase "The air is filled with hamburger!" to describe the Funny Feeder.

 Unreleased Accessories

 The 1970 Mattel Toy Catalog showed and described two large Accessory pieces for the Upsy Downsy line.
 These items were not released, and were thus not featured in the truncated Upsy Downsy coverage in the 1971 Mattel Catalog.